How to Use Service Bus Queues

 How to set up a Service Bus connection string

 Service Bus uses a connection string to store endpoints and credentials.
-You can put your connection string in a configuration file, rather than hard-coding it in code:
+You can put your connection string in a configuration file, rather than hard-coding it:

-- When using Azure Cloud Services, it is recommended you store your connection string using the Azure service configuration system (
+- When using Azure Cloud Services, it is recommended that you store your connection string using the Azure service configuration system (.csdef and **.cscfg** files).

-- When using Azure Websites or Azure Virtual Machines, it is recommended you store your connection string using the .NET configuration system (e.g.
+- When using Azure Websites or Azure Virtual Machines, it is recommended that you store your connection string using the .NET configuration system (for example, the Web.config file).

 In both cases, you can retrieve your connection string using the